 Ensure the shift lever is fully in PARK (P) before starting the engine.
 Your vehicle has a Brake-Transaxle Shift Interlock (BTSI).
-You have to apply your regular brake before you can shift from PARK (P) when the ignition key is in ON.
-If you cannot shift out of PARK (P), ease pressure on the shift lever and push the shift lever all the way into PARK (P) as you maintain brake application.
-Then move the shift lever into the gear you wish.
-(Press the shift lever button before moving the shift lever.)
-See "Shifting Out of PARK (P)" later in this section.
+You have to fully apply your regular brakes before you can shift from PARK (P) when the ignition key is in RUN.